Imandeep Kaur

-Dr Imandeep "Immy" Kaur (born 8 October 1985) is a British social and civil activist and businesswoman from Solihull.
+Imandeep "Immy" Kaur (born 8 October 1985) is a British social and civil activist and businesswoman from Solihull.
 She was the director of Impact Hub Birmingham and is currently the co-founder and director of Civic Square.

 Early life and education

 Kaur was born in Birmingham, England to parents of Indian origin.
 Her family originates from Punjab, India.

 Kaur was educated at The Solihull School.
 On her first day at school, Kaur couldn't speak any English.
-In 2004, she enrolled at the University of Cardiff and graduated with a BSc in Physiology in 2007, achieving an Upper Second Class classification.
+In 2004, she enrolled at the University of Cardiff and graduated with a BSc in physiology in 2007, achieving an Upper Second Class classification.
 In 2011, Kaur graduated from University of Birmingham, International Development Department, with a MSc in International Development.

 Career

 In 2012, Kaur interned for a year with Christian youth charity The Feast as a part of their Fellowship with the Tony Blair Faith Foundation.

 Between 2015 and 2019, Kaur was a founding co-director of Impact Hub Birmingham, a collaborative working space and social enterprise in Digbeth, used for building entrepreneurial communities.
 The hub was established after Kaur and her co-founders created a Kickstarter crowd funder which raised £65,095 from 586 backers, exceeding its £50,000 target.

 In 2020, Kaur became co-founder and director of Civic Square, a civic infrastructure project built on the ethos of Impact Hub Birmingham and committed to investing in local communities and neighbourhoods.

 She was the director of Project 00, a collaborative studio of architects, strategic designers, social scientists, economists and urban designers and is curator for TEDxBrum.

 In January 2020, Kaur backed the West Midlands Design Charter, a vision for the future for design and planning across the region launched by Mayor of the West Midlands Andy Street and the West Midlands Combined Authority.

-Kaur also sits on the Board of Directors for BOM, a Birmingham-based centre for art, technology and science "dedicated to creative innovation with purpose".
+Kaur also sits on the board of directors for BOM, a Birmingham-based centre for art, technology and science "dedicated to creative innovation with purpose".

 Kaur has contributed to the Huffington Post, where she is described as a "Sikh interfaith activist".